 Peering down into the ravine, he yawned and rubbed his eyes.
 Shouldn’t have taken all those meds, he thought.
 C’mon Ryde, get your blood pumping and let’s go!
 Wake up, man.
 Time to save a life.
 He stomped his feet and took a big breath, filling his lungs with cold, moist air.

 Ryder continued south, winding around dense bushes and shrubs.
-There he saw a gentle path leading into the ravine.
+There, he saw a gentle path leading into the ravine.
 He took it and slowly made his way downhill.
 His head felt foggy, but he stuck with his mission, his feet propelling him forward as though they were programmed.
-Thick cloud and heavy snow enveloped him and spun in dizzying circles around his head.
-He stopped and closed his eyes for a few seconds, listening to the fierce windstorm whip giant trees around like they were blades of grass.
+Thick cloud and heavy snow enveloped him, spinning in dizzying circles around his head.
+He stopped and closed his eyes for a few seconds, listening to the fierce windstorm whip through the giant trees around him.
 The world continued to spin when he opened his eyes, so he closed them once again, keeping them shut for a few minutes.
 It didn’t work.
 Ryder blinked with force, shutting his eyes tight and then opening them back up wide, trying to rid himself of his lightheadedness.
 He braced himself against the side of the ravine, but where he thought he’d feel solid earth for support, he only felt air.
 By the time he’d realized his miscalculation, it was too late.
 He stumbled down further into the deep ravine and lost his footing.
 Desperate to stop his fall, he grabbed for roots, rocks, anything.
 Nothing held.
-He rolled uncontrollably as gale-force winds propelled him down the mountain.
-The world still spinning wildly around him, he felt the impact of the ground all over his body until he reached the precipice of a ninety-metre cliff.
+He rolled uncontrollably as gale-force winds pushed him down the mountain.
+The world still spinning wildly around him, he felt the impact of the ground all over his body until he reached the precipice of a ninety-meter cliff.
 And then he felt nothing at all.

-“Are the writers at the Glacier Times implying that Sam’s involved in kidnapping Ben?
+“Are the writers at the Glacier Times implying that Sam is involved in kidnapping Ben?
 Clearly the Chief meant involved because she was with the group of people who were with Ben when he went missing.
-Not, involved involved, as in she kidnapped Ben,” Penelope said incredulously.
+Not, involved involved, as in, she kidnapped Ben,” Penelope said.
 “What are they smoking?”

 “Well, where is she?
 Why else would she ghost?”
 Drew replied.

 “I mean, she seemed to be in a big hurry to come down from the mountain.
 And she didn’t even want us to look for Ben with her.
 Remember?
 ‘Stay in the tent while I go look for Ben alone.’”
 Drew used air quotes to emphasize his point.
-“Maybe she knew where she was going the whole time up there with the tracks.
+“Maybe she knew where she was going the whole time.
 Maybe she led us in a circle on purpose or maybe she made those tracks herself.”

 “Wow.
 You really don’t need to use a mountaineering helmet.
 Your skull is thick enough on its own.
 Why isn’t it plausible that Sam got kidnapped too?
 Why isn’t she a missing person instead of a person of interest?”

 “C’mon.
-Ben’s a Black.
+Ben is a Black.
 And Sam?
 I mean, what would her kidnappers demand?
 Old, smelly hiking gear?”